PI: Ed Brook (Professor)

 My research uses geochemistry to understand earth history.
 Our group focuses primarily on the history of the atmospheric greenhouse gases and links to climate change, with occasionally forays in to dating glacial deposits and studying extraterrestrial dust in ice.
 We work on deep ice core projects with colleagues around the world, and on novel records from ablation zones on the Greenland and Antarctic ice sheets.
 Our group builds analytical equipment for ice core analysis (and works hard to keep it running).

-Christo Buizert (Assistant Professor)
+Christo Buizert (Associate Professor)

 My work aims to reconstruct and understand past climate change and atmospheric composition, using deep ice cores from Greenland and Antarctica.
 I combine numerical modeling, data analysis, ice core measurements and field work to achieve those goals.
 My work includes reconstructing Greenland climate, investigating inter-hemispheric climate coupling, ice core time scales and dating, and firn processes.